mattermost/docs/source/boards/groups-filter-sort.rst

 Filters
 -------

-You can filter cards on your board using all the text properties.
+You can filter cards on your board if they utilize any of the following property types:
+- Select
+- Text
+- Email
+- Phone
+- URL

 .. note::